A Guide to Leading Teams to Success with 5 Competency Categories

 Effective management in today’s business environment requires more than overseeing daily operations.
 It demands various core competencies that enable managers to lead their teams successfully and drive organizational growth.
 Competency management software can be an invaluable tool in identifying, developing, and leveraging these competencies.

 Competency can be defined as the combination of knowledge, skills, abilities, behaviors, and certifications required to perform a particular task, function, or role effectively.
 It encompasses both the theoretical understanding and the practical application of that knowledge in a given context.
 Competency implies proficiency or excellence in a specific area.
 It is often demonstrated through consistent and successful performance.
-This blog will explore the five core elements of competency: knowledge, skills, abilities, behaviors, and certification or credentials.
+This blog will explore the five core categories of competency: knowledge, skills, abilities, behaviors, and certification or credentials.
 Competency begins with behaviors and abilities.
 Let’s start there.

 1. Behaviors: The Actions That Reflect Potential and Efficiency